adalvis/roads_model/README.md

 # WADNR Roads Project Distributed Model
-**Updated:** 06/28/2025
+**Updated:** 09/24/2025

 ## Summary
-This repository contains a driver for testing and tutorials for learning the distributed roads model components that are being developed/are already developed in Landlab.
+This repository contains drivers for testing and tutorials for learning the distributed roads model components that are being developed/are already developed in Landlab.

 ## Model component descriptions